Facebook Pixel tracking image

 James Allen Australia Tax & Duty Calculator for importing Rings or Diamonds

-This link will take you to James Allen's Customer Service page - To get their Tax/Duty estimate you need to click the link at the bottom of the page.
+This link will take you to James Allen's Customer Service page — to get their Tax/Duty estimate, you need to click the link at the bottom of the page: "TAX & DUTY CALCULATOR" as shown in the image on the right, circled in red.

 Australian Customs

-We all have heard of them, and most of know that we need them to help enforce our laws and protect our Flora and Fauna from items entering Australia that may or will damage our way of life.
-The Australian Customs office works closely with the Australian Border Force, The Department of Agriculture, Water & the Environment, and the Federal Police to help enforce our laws.
+We’ve all heard of them, and most of us understand their role in helping enforce Australian laws and protecting our flora and fauna from goods that may pose a risk to our way of life.
+Australian Customs works closely with the Australian Border Force, the Department of Agriculture, Water and the Environment, and the Australian Federal Police to help uphold these regulations.

-The Australian Border Force / Customs requires an N10 form for Formal Entry into Australia.
-You should find that most oversea’s jewellers will have this filled out for you with their Air Way Bill when they schedule your import.
+The Australian Border Force / Customs requires an N10 form for formal entry into Australia.
+Most overseas jewellers will complete this form on your behalf and include it with the air waybill when arranging your shipment.

-1. GST: The biggest cost is the GST, any Diamond or article of Jewellery imported into Australia is subject to our 10% GST.
+GST: The primary cost is the GST.
+Any Diamond or article of Jewellery imported into Australia is subject to 10% GST.

-2. Import Duty: Import duty is another 5% of the value of your goods converted to Australian dollars.
-This duty only applies to articles of jewellery eg; Engagement Ring, Pendants etc, NOT loose Diamonds or gemstones.
+Import Duty: Import duty is another 5% of the value of your goods converted to AUD and applies to items classified as finished jewellery, such as engagement rings and pendants.
+This does not include loose diamonds or gemstones.
 This duty is waived with Countries that have Free Trade Agreements (FTA) with Australia.

-5. The USA does have a Free Trade Agreement with Australia and as such no Duties (5%) are charged for importing Diamonds on their own , however if the Diamond is set in an a Ring or Pendant etc you will be required to pay an extra 5% Duty.
-The UK does not have a Free Trade Agreement at this stage.
+Free Trade Agreements (FTA): Australia has a Free Trade Agreement with the United States, and as such, no Duties (5%) are charged for importing Diamonds on their own.
+However, if the Diamond is set in a ring, pendant, etc, you will be required to pay an extra 5% Duty.
+Goods from countries without an applicable FTA (or that do not meet origin requirements) may still attract standard duty rates.

 James Allen Return Shipping Information